Persistent Volumes

 PVC Stuck in Pending State

-If your PVC remains in Pending
+If your PVC remains in Pending status:

 Check storage class availability: kubectl get storageclass kubectl describe pvc <pvc-name>